ipsilon/eof/spec/eof.md

         - loads the initcode EOF container from the transaction `initcodes` array which hashes to `tx_initcode_hash`
             - fails (returns 0 on the stack) if such initcode does not exist in the transaction, or if called from a transaction of `TransactionType` other than `INITCODE_TX_TYPE`
                 - caller's nonce is not updated and gas for initcode execution is not consumed.
 Only `TXCREATE` constant gas was consumed
+            - let `initcontainer_size` be the length of that EOF container in bytes
         - in addition to hashing charge as in `EOFCREATE`, deducts `2 * ((initcontainer_size + 31) // 32)` gas (EIP-3860 charge)
         - just before executing the initcode container:
             - **validates the initcode container and all its subcontainers recursively**